-B. Plan means, in a COB provision, the part of the arrangement providing the health care benefits to which the COB provision applies and which may be reduced because of the benefits of other plans.
+Plan means, in a COB provision, the part of the arrangement providing the health care benefits to which the COB provision applies and which may be reduced because of the benefits of other plans.
 Any other part of the arrangement providing health care benefits is separate from this Plan.
 An arrangement may apply one COB provision to certain benefits, such as dental benefits, coordinating only with similar benefits, and may apply another COB provision to coordinate other benefits.

-C. The order of benefit determination rules determine whether this Plan is a Primary plan or Secondary plan when you and/or your dependent has health care coverage under more than one Plan.
-When this Plan is primary, it determines payment for its benefits first before those of any other Plan without considering any other Plan's benefits.
-When this Plan is secondary, it determines its benefits after those of another Plan and will reduce the benefits it pays so that all Plan benefits do not exceed 100% of the total Allowable expense.
+The order of benefit determination rules determine whether this Plan is a Primary Plan or Secondary Plan when you and/or your dependent has health care coverage under more than one Plan.
+When this Plan is the Primary Plan, it determines payment for its benefits first before those of any other Plan without considering any other Plan's benefits.
+When this Plan is the Secondary Plan, it determines its benefits after those of another Plan and will reduce the benefits it pays so that all Plan benefits do not exceed 100% of the total Allowable Expense.

-D. Allowable expense is a health care expense, including deductibles, co-insurance and co-payments, that is covered at least in part by any Plan covering the person.
-When a Plan provides benefits in the form of services, the reasonable cash value of each service will be considered an Allowable expense and a benefit paid.
-An expense that is not covered by any Plan covering the person is not an Allowable expense.
-In addition, any expense that a facility/provider by law or in accordance with a contractual agreement is prohibited from charging a covered person is not an Allowable expense.
+B. An "Allowable Expense" is a health care expense, including deductibles, co-insurance and co-payments, that is covered at least in part by any Plan covering the person.
+When a Plan provides benefits in the form of services, the reasonable cash value of each service will be considered an Allowable Expense and a benefit paid.
+An expense that is not covered by any Plan covering the person is not an Allowable Expense.
+In addition, any expense that a facility/provider by law or in accordance with a contractual agreement is prohibited from charging a covered person is not an Allowable Expense.

-The following are examples of expenses that are not Allowable expenses:
+The following are examples of expenses that are not Allowable Expenses: